zelzamora2030/Project-Proposal/README.md

-# Project Title: RollCall

 ## Project Description
 This is a simple Python program that records and manages attendance for students and employees.
-It allows adding new participants, marking them as present, tardy or absent,and viewing attendance summaries.
-The program now includes the ability to search for participants, and shows alerts when someone has been absent too many times.
+It allows users to add participants, mark them as present, tardy, or absent, and view attendance summaries.
+The program also includes the ability to search for participants and displays alerts when someone has been absent too many times.
+Additional features include time-in recording, tardiness calculation, and recording reasons for absence or tardiness.

 ## Features
-- Add and remove participants
+Add and remove participants
-- Marks attendance for each day
+Marks attendance for each day
-- View daily attendance records
+View daily attendance records
-- Display attendance percentage for each participant
-- Displays how many times they were absent or tardy
+Display attendance percentage for each participant Displays how many times they were absent or tardy Search participant
-- Search participant
-- Absent warning alert (maximum of 5 absences)
+Absent warning alert (maximum of 5 absences)

-## Features [UPDATED]
+Features [UPDATED]
--	Checks Whether Tardy is Excused or Unecused
+Checks whether tardy is excused or unexcused
--	Checks Whether Absence is Excused or Unexcused
+Checks whether absence is excused or unexcused
--	Asks the User why the participant is Absent or Tardy
+Asks the user why the participant is absent or tardy Records time-in for participants
--	Records Time In for participant
--	Calculate and Display number of minutes late
+Calculates and displays the number of minutes late

 ## How to Run the Program
-1. Make sure you have Python installed.
+Make sure you have Python installed.
-2. Download the file RollCall.py
+Download the file RollCall.py.
-3. Open a terminal or command prompt.
+Open a terminal or command prompt.
-4. Run the program by pressing F5 or clicking 'Run'
+Run the program:
+python RollCall.py
+or press F5 / click “Run” if using an IDE.
-5. Follow the on-screen instructions to manage attendance.
+Follow the on-screen instructions to manage attendance.

-##Example Output
+# Example Output
-1. Add participant
+Add participant
-2. Mark attendance
+Mark attendance
-3. View attendance
+View attendance
-4. Search participant
+Search participant
-5. Remove Participant
+Remove participant
-6. Exit
+Exit
 Choose an option: 2
 Enter name: Alice
 Mark as (P/A/T): T
 Attendance marked!
 Choose an option: 3
 --- Attendance Records ---
 Alice - P:0 A:0 T:1 | 0.0%

 ## Contributors
-- ZAMORA: Name of member 1 (attendance marking and counting system)
+ZAMORA – Attendance marking and counting system
-- VIDUYA: Name of member 2 (data storage and retrieval)
-- LADAGA: Name of member 3 (UI and error handling)
+VIDUYA – Data storage and retrieval
+LADAGA – User interface and error handling

 ## Detailed Methodology
-1. Implementation of Core Features

 a.
 Add and Remove Participants
-Participants are stored in a structured format.
+Participants are stored in a structured format:
-    - each participant is assigned a unique ID.
+Each participant is assigned a unique ID
-    - adding a participant appends their record to the data structure.
-    - removing a participant deletes their record from the system.
+Adding a participant appends their record to the data structure Removing a participant deletes their record from the system
 b.
 Mark Attendance
-Attendance is record daily with three possible statuses:
+Attendance is recorded daily with three possible statuses:
-    * Present
+Present
-    * Tardy
+Tardy
-    * Absent
+Absent
-The program updates the attendance record by:
+The program updates attendance by:
-    - Storing daily records in a file
+Storing daily records in a file
-    - Updating the total attendance percentage automatically.
+Automatically updating attendance percentages
 c.
 Attendance Percentage & Summary
+Attendance is calculated using the formula:
-Attendace = Days Present/Total Recorded Days x 100
+Attendance = (Days Present / Total Recorded Days) × 100

-The system then displays:
+The system displays:
-    * Name
+Name
-    * Total Absences
-    * Total Tardies
+Total absences
-    * Total Days Present
+Total tardies
+Total days present
-    * Attendance Percentage
+Attendance percentage
 d.
 Search Participant [UPDATED FEATURE]
-The user can search a participant by typing their name or a participants name to quickly find their record.
+The user can search for a participant by typing their name to quickly find their record.
 e.
 Warning of Total Absences
 If a participant reaches 5 absences, the program shows a warning message.

-2. Technologies Used
+# Technologies Used
-    - Python:
-        - Good for Small Systems like this
+Python
+Suitable for small systems
-        - Contains built-in tools like lists and dictionaries that makes recording data simple
+Provides built-in tools like lists and dictionaries for simple data handling

-3. Back-end & Front-end
-    - Back-end: The PYTHON CODE that processes attendance, calculations, and data storage.
+Back-end: Python code that processes attendance, calculations, and data storage
-    - Front-end: The text shown in the command-line where the user inputs the commands.
+Front-end: Text-based interface in the command line where users input commands

-4. Key Designs and Trade-offs
+# Key Designs and Trade-offs
 a.
 Simplicity over Complexity
-    - The system uses  text files instead of a database, which makes it easier to build.
-However, it may not handle VERY large groups.
+The system uses text files instead of a database, making it easier to build but less suitable for very large groups
 b.
 Console Interface
-    - The system uses text-based interface instead of a graphical one.
+The system uses a text-based interface instead of a graphical interface
 c.
 Fixed Absence Limit
-    - The warning is set ay 5 absences.
-This is simple, but it cannot be changed unless the code is edited.
+The warning is set at 5 absences.
+This is simple but cannot be changed without editing the code

-5. Ethical Considerations
+# Ethical Considerations
 a.
+User Privacy
-User Privacy: The program only stores attendance information.
-It does not collect unnecessary personal details.
+The program only stores attendance information and does not collect unnecessary personal data
 b.
+Data Safety
-Data Safety: The data stored locally, which reduces online risks.
+Data is stored locally, reducing online risks
 c.
+Accessibility
-Accessibility: The program/system can run on basic computers without needing high performance.
+The system can run on basic computers without requiring high performance

 ## Commit Messages
 Updated the README.md to provide a clearer description of the RollCall project and to include the updated features such as participant search and the absence of warning alert system.